 This historic site lies just outside of Whitehorse on the road to Dawson City.
 The hot springs were used by the Yukon’s First Nations People for centuries and the US Army built pools of wood and canvas when they were building the Alaska Highway in the 1940s.
 The mineral springs are warm, therapeutic, and definitely worth a visit.

 It seems that no matter where you go in the Yukon, you’re greeted by yet another postcard-worthy view and the sense that you are in a truly wild and magical place.
-Take sensible precautions when you’re in bear country but be sure to take the road less traveled.
+Take sensible precautions when you’re in bear country but be sure to take the road less travelled.
 In the Yukon, that means just about any road to anywhere.